 The primary treatment for penile cancer is surgery.
 Sometimes chemotherapy and radiation therapy can be used instead of, or in addition to the surgery as well.

 Other rare conditions like Epispadias and Hypospadias are mainly congenital disabilities and are usually treatable by surgeries.

 Who knew so many things could go wrong with a penis?

 Now that you know all the problems and conditions that can happen to your penis, you should know that you have the power to prevent most of them.

-There are risk factors and risky behaviours that if you stay clear of them, you minimize the chance of encountering a penis problem.
+There are risk factors and risky behaviours that, if you stay clear of them, you can minimize the chance of encountering a penis problem.